Garnet Hertz - Academic Research & Teaching

 TEACHING EXPERIENCE

-During 2008, I was nominated for a departmental teaching award, and was selected as a Pedagogical Fellow to train incoming Teaching Assistants.
-Formal student evaluations of my work as a teacher has been consistently strong - when asked to provide confidential comments about my effectiveness as a teacher, students replied:
+I have taught at post-secondary institutions since 2000.
+During 2008, I was nominated for a departmental teaching award and was selected as a Pedagogical Fellow that received specialized teacher training, including ESL-related teaching, feedback and evaluation techniques.
+I have taught at several institutions including University of California Irvine, Art Center College of Art and Design, University of Regina, and Emily Carr University.
+During this time, formal student evaluations of my work as a teacher has been consistently strong; when asked to provide confidential comments about my effectiveness as a teacher, students replied:

 • "Very good teacher that gives good examples and puts things in terms all students understand."